18th December 2020

 It’s also been found out that Moderna’s vaccine was engineered as early as January 13th, before even the second death anywhere in the world.
 Just a few days after China released the genetic sequence for the virus -it really takes this long to test.
 China’s Clover has just announced promising results in its own labs, a vaccine able to be stored and transported at 2C to 8C, similar to Moderna’s (by comparison Pfizer’s needs -70C to -80C).

 4. Meanwhile the African nations appear to still be on their winning streak of low infection.
 Much to the disbelief of the West who assume it’s all a case of non reportage.
 However look beyond cultural arrogance and Africa has many winning traits to weather the storm.
-Notably it’s demographics, where much of the continent is actually made up of children and teenagers far less susceptible to dying from the disease, and the older contingent are a fraction of their Western counterparts.
+Notably it’s demographics, whereby much of the continent is made up of children and teenagers far less susceptible to dying from the disease, and the older contingent a fraction of their Western counterparts.
 Their age pyramids resemble Chinese roofs.